ang3la-al/portfolio-website/README.md

 - Used PHP for the server-side processing, such as validating the login using phpMyAdmin database, creating/viewing the blog posts.
 - Used JavaScript for validation and local storage functionality for previewing blog posts.

-## Contact
+## Contact Me
-For any questions or suggestions, you can reach out to me via the contact information provided on the `index.html` page.
+For any questions, suggestions, or if you would like to contact me, you can reach out to me via the contact information provided on the `index.html` page.